idpartner-app/trust-platform-example/docs/configuring-bank-oauth2-example-service.md

 # Configuring the bank-oauth2-example-service
 **This service is not part of the IDPartner Trust Platform.
 We include it in this guideline only to illustrate how to integrate with an OAuth2 service.
-The usage of this service in production is strongly discuraged.**
+The usage of this service in production is strongly discouraged.**

 Follow steps below to configure the section [services.bank-oauth2-example-service](https://github.com/idpartner-app/trust-platform-example/blob/trustPlatformExample/docker-compose.yml#L21) in the docker compose file.